There are several important factors to consider when choosing a supplement for your child.

 600 IU (15 mcg)

 While the above nutrients are some of the most commonly discussed, they aren’t the only ones kids need.

-Children require some amount of every vitamin and mineral for proper growth and health, but exact amounts vary by age.
+Children need some amount of every vitamin and mineral for proper growth and health, but the exact amounts vary by age.
 Older children and teens need different amounts of nutrients than younger kids to support optimal health.